junxit/us-congress-bills-111/metadata.md

 - 2010-07-14 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H5588)
 - 2010-07-14 — The previous question was ordered pursuant to the rule. (consideration: CR H5586)
 - 2010-07-15 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2010-09-29 — Amendment SA 4689 agreed to in Senate by Unanimous Consent.
+- 2010-09-29 — Amendment SA 4689 proposed by Senator Durbin for Senator Akaka. (consideration: CR S7770) In the nature of a substitute.
+- 2010-09-29 — Measure laid before Senate by unanimous consent. (consideration: CR S7770)
+- 2010-09-29 — Passed Senate with an amendment by Unanimous Consent.
+- 2010-09-29 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2010-09-29 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.
+- 2010-09-29 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.
+- 2010-09-29 — Senate amendment agreed to: Amendment SA 4689 agreed to in Senate by Unanimous Consent.
+- 2010-09-29 — Senate amendment proposed (on the floor): Amendment SA 4689 proposed by Senator Durbin for Senator Akaka.(consideration: CR S7770)
+- 2010-09-29 — Senate amendment submitted